-Although it may not be at top of the list for travellers, there are plenty of things to do in Rabat and I think it’s one of the best places to visit in Morocco because of its interesting mix of styles.
+Although it may not be at the top of the list for travellers, there are plenty of things to do in Rabat and I think it’s one of the best places to visit in Morocco because of its interesting mix of styles.

 To learn more about the city from a local, there are some good tours here:

-Although it has the name recognition (because of the movie), Casablanca has less to do than you might expect – from a tourist’s perspective at least.
+Although it has name recognition (because of the movie), Casablanca has less to do than you might expect – from a tourist’s perspective at least.
 As Morocco’s largest city, it’s much more about daily life here.

 The main landmark in Casablanca is the Hassan II Mosque, an enormous compound that can hold about 100,000 worshippers.
 But there’s lots of other interesting architecture here too, including Art Deco buildings from the past century.

-Beyond the sights, though, Casablanca has a vibrant arts and dining scene that is aimed at locals but easily accessible for visitors.
+Beyond the sights, though, Casablanca has a vibrant arts and dining scene that is aimed at locals but easily accessible to visitors.
 In fact, everything feels a bit more relaxed here without the touts you find in Fez or Marrakech.

-Some of the historic centres of the cities I’ve just mentioned have been named as World Heritage Sites, and you’ll find plenty of interesting history within their old earthen walls.
+Some of the historic centres of the cities I’ve just mentioned have been named World Heritage Sites, and you’ll find plenty of interesting history within their old earthen walls.